kinshuk4/CarND-Traffic-Sign-Classifier-P2/writeup.md

 * Why did you believe it would be relevant to the traffic sign application?
 * How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?

+####5.
+Describe the approach taken for finding a solution.
+Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
+Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
+Perhaps your solution involved an already well known implementation or architecture.
+In this case, discuss why you think the architecture is suitable for the current problem.

+1. To begin with, I used the LeNet Model.
+The number of epochs were 16, learning rate was 0.01.
+The model was overfitted as the training accuracy was 98% and test accuracy was 89.6%.

+2. To overcome this, I used early termination while training the model.
+That reduced overfitting, and now the model has training accuracy of 95.4 and test accuracy of 86.9%.

 ###Test a Model on New Images